-Every year as the weather warms up and the spring rain and sunshine accelerates grass growth I see many dogs and cats presenting every day at my clinic with grass seeds in their ears, nostrils, eyes, and between their toes…
+Every year as the weather warms up and the spring rain and sunshine accelerates grass growth many dogs and cats visit vet clinics with grass seeds in their ears, nostrils, eyes, and between their toes…

 Grass seeds may be relatively tiny but, depending where they get lodged, they can cause serious problems for your pet.
 If not removed, grass seeds can lead to ear infections, abscesses, ruptured eardrums or a condition called aural haematoma – a blood clot in the ear that causes swelling, in the eyes they can cause significant damage to the cornea, and they can cause foot pain and infections.

 How to spot grass seeds causing issues

 Signs that your pet may have picked up a grass seed somewhere undesirable include localised hair matting, irritation or swelling, head shaking, excessive scratching or rubbing, discharge from the eyes or nose, excessive sneezing, limping if a seed has become lodged in a paw, excessive sneezing if lodged in the nose or excessive licking action if one has become lodged in your pet’s mouth.

 Treatment and removing grass seeds

 Removing grass seeds and treating the affected areas can be extremely tricky and in some cases, a trip to the vet is unavoidable.
 Grass seeds can cause significant damage to the cornea if left untreated so if you suspect your pet has a seed in the eye you need to get them to your vet as soon as possible.
 Likewise, if your pet has developed an abscess they might require an anaesthetic in order for your vet can locate and remove the grass seed at the root of the problem.